landoscar/landoscar/README.md

                               2025 GRAND SLAM , FORMULA ONE HEINEKEN DUTCH GRAND PRIX 2025 .
 OSCAR PIASTRI

-────୨ৎ──── > your very much likely viewing this github from my dear and lovely friend, zam / lomedy. no zam is NOT my girlfriend. i have a irl girlfriend.
+────୨ৎ──── > your very much likely viewing this github from my dear and lovely friend, seawatt / zam . no seawatt is NOT my girlfriend. i have a irl girlfriend.

 ꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂ ⤷ ゛ ˎˊ˗ my introduction may be difficult to read, i apologize. i have not decorated my readme in awhile.